rickinj/rag-home-loan-intelligent-assistant-using-genai/README.md

 11. Choose **JSON**, then download the file.

-12. Place it inside your project (but not tracked by Git): /credentials/service_account.json
+12. Place it inside your project.

-13. Add this into your `.env`: GOOGLE_APPLICATION_CREDENTIALS=credentials/service_account.json
+13. Add this into your `.env`: GOOGLE_APPLICATION_CREDENTIALS=path/to/service_account.json

 # 2️⃣ Generate `SENDER_APP_PASSWORD` (Gmail App Password)